How to change the hostname on Linux

 Check the /etc/machine-info and /etc/hostname files.

-As you can see in the above output, it saved the pretty name as it but removed all formatting from the static hostname.
+As you can see in the above output, it saved the pretty name as we typed but removed all formatting from the static hostname.

 Managing the static hostname

-To update the static hostname, you can edit the /etc/hostname file.
+We can edit the /etc/hostname file to update the static hostname.
 Open the /etc/hostname file and set the static hostname to example.com.

 NetworkManager does not actively monitor the /etc/hostname file.
 It reads this file only when it starts.
-To force it to reread this file, we need to restart the NetworkManager service.
+We need to restart the NetworkManager service to force it to reread this file.

 #systemctl restart NetworkManager #hostname

-You can also use the nmtui utility to update the static hostname.
-Use the following command to start it.
+We can also use the nmtui utility to update the static hostname.
+The following command starts it.

 #nmtui

-Select the third option (Set system hostname) and press the Enter key.
+Select the third option (Set system hostname) and press Enter.

-To navigate between options, you can use the arrow keys or the tab key.
+We can use the arrow keys or the tab key to navigate between options.

 Change the hostname to test.com.

 Select OK and press the Enter key to confirm the change.
-Select Quit on the first screen and press the Enter key to exit the nmtui utility.
+Select Quit and press the Enter key to exit the nmtui utility.

 The nmtui command updates the /etc/hostname file.
-To verify it, you can check this file again or can use the hostname command.
+To verify it, recheck this file or use the hostname command.

 Managing the transient hostname

-As I mentioned earlier, Linux does not use a configuration file to store the transient hostname.
+As we know, Linux does not use a configuration file to store the transient hostname.
 It stores the transient hostname in the kernel.hostname variable.
 We can use the sysctl command to view and update the value of this variable.

 #sysctl kernel.hostname #systct kernel.hostname=sample.com